- Registration phases

 Consider the regulatory forecast for your substance

 Do the intrinsic properties of your substance mean that it may cause a concern for human health or the environment?
-If yes, it might be on its way to being phased out under other REACH processes in the near future.
+If yes, it might be on its way to being phased out under other REACH processes, such as authorisation, in the near future.

 Decide on the type of registration

-Do you plan to register for 1-10 tonnes a year or 10-100 tonnes a year?
-Or is your registration for intermediate uses only?
-The data required in your registration is very different according to the tonnage.
-This will of course affect costs.
+At what tonnage band do you plan to register your substance?
+Is your registration only for intermediate uses under strictly controlled conditions?
+The data required and costs related to your registration is very different according to the tonnage and type of registration.

 Collect and assess the available information on your substance